-This Morakniv Companion MG cut has this astounding sharp edge which will wow you.
+This Knife has an astounding sharp edge which will wow you.
 On an alternate note, in the event that you are not happy with going on experience with this blade then this still can be used as an ordinary everyday carry or EDC cut.

 Besides, with a specific end goal to cut fish, vegetables or possibly chicken this blade is fundamentally a ponder.
 I would state, start with this blade and you are now open to doing substantial work with it.